Osteoarthritis: Acupuncture and other interventions

 While acupuncture leads to improvements in pain relief, this improvement is small and may be of questionable importance.
 Waiting list–controlled trials for peripheral joint osteoarthritis do show clinically relevant benefits, but these may be due to placebo effects.
 Acupuncture does not seem to produce long-term benefits.

-Electrostimulation techniques such as TENS have been used for twenty years to treat osteoarthritis in the knee.
+Electrostimulation techniques such as TENS have been used to treat osteoarthritis in the knee.
 However, there is no conclusive evidence to show that it reduces pain or disability.
 A Cochrane review of low-level laser therapy found unclear evidence of benefit, whereas another review found short-term pain relief for osteoarthritic knees.

-Further research is needed to determine if balnotherapy for osteoarthritis (mineral baths or spa treatments) improves a person's quality of life or ability to function.
-The use of ice or cold packs may be beneficial; however, further research is needed.
-There is no evidence of benefit from placing hot packs on joints.
+Further research is needed to determine if balneotherapy for osteoarthritis (mineral baths or spa treatments) improves a person's quality of life or ability to function.

-There is low quality evidence that therapeutic ultrasound may be beneficial for people with osteoarthritis of the knee; however, further research is needed to confirm and determine the degree and significance of this potential benefit.

-Therapeutic ultrasound may relieve pain compared to conventional non-drug ultrasound however phonopheresis does not produce additional benefits to functional improvement.
-It is safe treatment to relieve pain and improve physical function in patients with knee osteoarthritis.
+There is low-quality evidence that therapeutic ultrasound may be beneficial for people with osteoarthritis of the knee; however, further research is needed to confirm and determine the degree and significance of this potential benefit.
+Therapeutic ultrasound is safe and reduces pain and improves physical function in knee osteoarthritis.
+While phonophoresis does not improve functions, it may offer greater pain relief than standard non-drug ultrasound.

-Continuous and pulsed ultrasound modes (especially 1 MHz, 2.5 W/cm2, 15min/ session, 3 session/ week, during 8 weeks protocol) can be effective in improving patients physical function and pain.

-There is weak evidence suggesting that electromagnetic field treatment may result in moderate pain relief; however, further research is necessary and it is not known if electromagnetic field treatment can improve quality of life or function.
+There is weak evidence suggesting that electromagnetic field treatment may result in moderate pain relief; however, further research is necessary, and it is not known if electromagnetic field treatment can improve quality of life or function.

-Viscosupplementation for osteoarthritis of the knee may have positive effects on pain and function at 5 to 13 weeks post-injection.